More than Temporary: New Obligations for Ontario Temporary Help Agencies, Recruiters, and the Employers that Use Them

 The Ministry has identified transitional rules regarding applications and their annual renewals.
 As long as a THA or recruiter applies before July 1, 2024 (or the applicable renewal deadline), they may continue to operate until a licence is issued or the application is refused.
 If they apply on or after July 1, 2024 (or the applicable renewal deadline), they may not operate until after a licence is issued.

-In addition to providing basic background information in an application, the THA or recruiter must disclose any criminal convictions (including convictions of its directors, officers, and partners); share information about related parties who help with the recruitment or employment of foreign nationals; provide an irrevocable letter of credit of $25,000 from a Canadian bank or credit union; and confirm it has complied with its tax obligations to the Ministry of Finance.
+In addition to providing basic background information in an application, the THA or recruiter must disclose any criminal convictions (including convictions of its directors, officers, and partners); share information about related parties who help with the recruitment or employment of foreign nationals; provide security of $25,000 (no longer limited only to a letter of credit) from a Canadian bank or credit union (with two exceptions[i]); and confirm it has complied with its tax obligations to the Ministry of Finance.

 The $750 application fee is non-refundable.
 An application must be made on behalf of each legal entity that is operating, even if they are treated as one employer under the ESA.